 While the adjoining Durham Castle, also a UNESCO World Heritage Site, is one of the top universities in the UK, and has transformed Durham into quite the university town with a number of pubs and restaurants just a few steps away.

-I have written about more UNESCO WHS in the UK which you may find interesting
+I have written about more UNESCO World Heritage Sites in the UK which you may find interesting

 PIN FOR LATER